trian-ctrn/IntrotoCS_2023/docs/Faster RCNN.md

 num_epochs = 100
 ```
 3. Wait for the training to complete
-4. Run the last few blocks to generate the detection results
+4. Run the last few blocks to generate the detection result
 ## Save and import model
 1. Save model:
 ```